Toll-free telephone numbers in the North American Numbering Plan

-Toll-free telephone numbers in the North American Numbering Plan (NANP) have the area code prefix 800, 833, 844, 855, 866, 877, or 888.
+In the North American Numbering Plan (NANP), toll-free telephone numbers have the area code prefix 800, 833, 844, 855, 866, 877, or 888.
 Additionally, area codes 822, 880 through 887, and 889 are reserved for toll-free use in the future.
 811 is excluded because it is a special dialing code in the group NXX for various other purposes.

 Calls to the toll-free numbers are charged to the receiving party, and are free to the caller if dialed from land-line telephones, but may incur mobile airtime charges for cellular service.

 History

 Most carriers in the United States and in all of Canada use flat-rate billing for local calls, which incur no per-call cost to residential subscribers.
 Long-distance calls have higher prices.
 As regulators in North America had long allowed long-distance calling to be priced artificially high in return for artificially low rates for local service, subscribers tended to make toll calls rarely and to keep them deliberately brief.

 Some businesses, targeting to sell products to buyers outside the local calling area, were willing to accept collect calls or ordered a special service from the Local Exchange Company, such as Zenith or Commerce numbers, where the called party paid the cost of receiving telephone calls.
 Initially, all of these calls had to be completed by a telephone operator.

 The first automated toll-free telephone numbers were assigned with area code 800, created as inbound Wide Area Telephone Service (InWATS) in 1966 (U.S. intrastate) and 1967 (interstate).
 These terminated on special fixed-rate trunks which would accept calls from a specified calling area with either no limit or a specific maximum number of hours per month.
 The billing of calls was not itemized and the expensive fixed-rate line was only within financial reach of large corporations and government agencies.
 Typically, a service provider offered a variety of zones, each costing more than the smaller ones, but adding progressively larger areas from which calls would be accepted for a customer.